by Libbylawrence

 “Sure, why not?” said Killer Moth.
 “If his money is good, I’ll gladly take it and run!”

 The next night found Robin lurking in the shadows of the waterfront.
 He waited in the darkness while the Golden Wasp met with the new Killer Moth.
-The Wasp had readily adopted a disguise that made him a rough copy of “Matches” Malone.
-He had a skill for disguise that rivaled that of Batman himself.
+The Wasp had readily adopted a disguise that transformed him into a rough copy of “Matches” Malone, having a skill for disguise that rivaled that of Batman himself.
 The irony was that Robin had not told the Wasp that the mobster he was playing was, in fact, a mere fiction used by Batman himself from time to time.
 All the Wasp knew was that Malone had a reputation in criminal circles.
 He waited and struck a match idly as a cloaked figure appeared from the shadows.

 “Malone?
 Word has it that you want to hire my services.
 I warn you I do not come cheap.
 Here are my terms.”
 The helmeted Killer Moth handed Malone a piece of paper.

 The Killer Moth replied readily.
 “You’re safe now.
 Just shine this light when you need me.”
 He handed Malone a small light and raised the bag.
 “Thanks.
-You’ll be pleased with my services,” he said.
+You’ll be pleased with my services,” he said, turning and vanishing into the shadows.

 Robin grinned and said, “You take this side, and I’ll slip over the roof and drop in through the skylight.”

-The Golden Wasp said, “Sounds like a plan, my young ally!”
+“Sounds like a plan, my young ally!” said the Golden Wasp.

 Robin moved silently and swiftly.
 The Golden Wasp seems to trust me totally.
 Batman is always so overprotective!
 A guy could get used to being his own boss.